Noemi Alphonse

-Marie Emmanuelle Anais Alphonse, better known as Noemi Alphonse, (born November 23, 1995) is a Mauritian Paralympic athlete competing in the T54 classifiaction.
-Noemi represented Mauritius at multiple World Para Athletics Championships and the 2020 and 2024 Summer Paralympics.
+Marie Emmanuelle Anais Alphonse (born 23 November 1995), better known as Noemi Alphonse, is a Mauritian Paralympic athlete competing in the T54 classifiaction.
+Alphonse represented Mauritius at multiple World Para Athletics Championships and the 2020 and 2024 Summer Paralympics.

 Early life and education

 Alphonse is from Sainte-Croix, Mauritius and was born in 1995 with a limb deficiency.
 She was fitted for her first prosthetic at eight years old.
 She attended Père Laval R.C.A School, Lorette College, and Université de Maurice.

 Career

 Alphonse represented Mauritius at the 2020 Summer Paralympics, competing in the women's T54 100 m, 400 m, 800 m, and 1500 m.
 She was the first Mauritian athlete to participate in a final at the Paralympic Games and set a new African record in the T54 1500 m.
 She placed fifth in the 100 m, sixth in the 400 m, seventh in the 800 m, and tenth in the 1500 m.

 At the 2023 World Para Athletics Championships, Alphonse won silver in the women's 100 m T54, Mauritius' first ever medal at a World Para Athletics Championships.
 She also placed third in the women's 400 m T54.
 Alphonse won gold in women's 100 m T54 at the 2024 World Para Athletics Championships, which was Mauritius' first gold medal at a World Para Athletics Championships.
 She also placed fifth in the women's 800 m T54, seventh in the women's 1500 m T54, and won a silver medal in women's 400 m T54.